Social Aid Department

 INEPAS Social Aid Department

-Since its foundation in 1994, INEPAS has considered it very important to work with rather than for the impoverished Mayan communities of Quetzaltenango.
+Since its foundation in 1994, INEPAS has considered it very important to work with rather than for the Mayan communities of Quetzaltenango.
 As a social service institution, we have the philosophy that our primary role is to motivate, guide and educate them towards self-management.
 Communities do not simply receive and depend on our help: they use it to develop the capacity and knowledge to make their own decisions on ways in which to improve their situation.

 In this way, INEPAS acts as a source of social support for people in need, rather than a source of financial help that only provides short-term aid.
 Our aim is to broaden the ambitions of individuals, families and communities in order to sustain the support we give for generations to come.